The Atlantic Whale and Dolphin Foundation (AWdF) is part of the Fair Earth Foundation family.

 The AWdF runs cetacean educational awareness, research and conservation programmes.
-Its volunteers act as ‘Research Guides’ on the whale watching boats and as 'Acoustics Researchers'.
-The AWdF also works with the tourism industry, promoting cetacean conservation and promoting responsible whale watching and other eco-tourism opportunities across the Atlantic.
-The AWDF runs a range of free educational programmes.
+Its volunteers act as ‘Research Guides’ on the whale watching boats and as 'Acoustics Researchers.'
+We also work with the tourism industry, promoting cetacean conservation and promoting responsible whale watching and other ecotourism opportunities across the Atlantic, as well as running a range of free educational programmes.

-Additionally, the AWdF collaborates with, and provides support for, cetacean based projects across the Atlantic Oceans be they of an educational, conservation or research nature.
+Additionally, we collaborate with, and provide support to cetacean based projects across the Atlantic Oceans be they of an educational, conservation or research nature.
 The AWdF oversees the Atlantic Ocean Cetacean Network (AOCN), and an extensive range of awards and grants aimed at facilitating cetacean programmes in the region.

 Our work is focused in the Atlantic, but our research and conservation efforts extend across the globe to the many places where our knowledge and innovations benefit the world’s oceans.

 Not only do our programmes strive to aid the management and protection of local species and habitats, but we use the region as a living scientific laboratory.
 The innovative research methods we develop and lessons we derive here can be applied to address similar challenges to ecosystems around the globe.